uoftcprg/pokerkit/README.rst

 PokerKit
 ========

-PokerKit is an open-source Python library for simulating poker games and evaluating poker hands, developed by the University of Toronto Computer Poker Research Group.
+PokerKit is an open-source software library, written in pure Python, for simulating games, evaluating hands, and facilitating statistical analysis, developed by the University of Toronto Computer Poker Research Group.
 PokerKit supports an extensive array of poker variants and it provides a flexible architecture for users to define their custom games.
 These facilities are exposed via an intuitive unified high-level programmatic API.
 The library can be used in a variety of use cases, from poker AI development, and tool creation, to online poker casino implementation.
 PokerKit's reliability has been established through static type checking, extensive doctests, and unit tests, achieving 99% code coverage.

 Features
 --------